Bug report #4761

 It finds k=2 points: the input point itself and a second point.
 The first point is (correctly) dropped, so k becomes 1 instead of 2.

-#10 Updated by vinayan Parameswaran over 6 years ago
+#10 Updated by vinayan Parameswaran about 7 years ago

 This is a bug that has been there since Qgis 1.8.
 I can't share a shapefile now.
 In fact, it will not work for any file.